hectorcorrea/solr-for-newbies/03_adding_documents.md

 # Adding documents to Solr

-In the last section we ran a query against Solr that showed use that our newly created code `bibdata` has no documents in it.
+In the last section we ran a query against Solr that showed us that our newly created core `bibdata` has no documents in it.
 Remember that our call to

 ```
 $ curl "http://localhost:8983/solr/bibdata/select?q=*:*"
 ```

 returned `"numFound":0`.
-Now let's add a few documents to our "bibdata" core.
+Now let's add a few documents to this `bibdata` core.
 First, download this sample data file (if you cloned this GitHub repo the file is already in your data folder):

 ```
 $ curl "https://raw.githubusercontent.com/hectorcorrea/solr-for-newbies/master/data/books.json" > books.json